 “The offline options that I found in Amsterdam were very short courses, and I wanted something more comprehensive.
 That’s what I liked about the CareerFoundry course; I felt that it was very complete.
 I also felt more secure with the job guarantee.”

-So, Daniela signed up for the certified UX Design Course—and this is where it gets interesting.
+So, Daniela signed up for the certified UX Design Program—and this is where it gets interesting.

 “It’s great that you get to work on a project throughout the course, because at the end, you have a really robust piece for your portfolio.
 During the course, I found a client, so I told them I was doing the course and asked if I could use their project as my portfolio piece.
 Basically, my whole project was a real case.
 I was able to draw parallels from theory to practice.
 They’re a Colombian coffee brand that wanted to come to the Netherlands, and I helped them design their ecommerce website from scratch according to the course.
 I did the user research, created the personas and user flows, eventually created the ecommerce platform, then I did the user testing for it—that was really cool.”